zitadel/zitadel/docs/docs/concepts/features/audit-trail.md

 Please refer to the zitadel/actions repository for a [code sample](https://github.com/zitadel/actions/blob/main/examples/post_auth_log.js).
 You can use your log processing pipeline to parse and ingest the events in your favorite analytics tool.

-Theoretically it would be possible to send events directly with an http request to an external tool.
+It is possible to send events directly with an http request to an external tool.
 We don't recommend this approach since this would create back-pressure and increase the overall processing time for requests.

 :::info Scope of Actions